 In January 1994 the federal government cancelled new long-term investments in social housing.
 The Federation of Canadian Municipalities is asking the federal government for $800 million per year for 8 years.
 After 25 years of having no National Housing Plan, this level of federal government funding is no where near what is required to address the current crisis.

-We need to ask how this increased military spending impacts on funding for humanitarian needs, such as low-rental housing, climate change initiatives, education, transit, child care, clean water projects, etc. It is our hope that citizens will raise this question all political parties.
+We need to ask how this increased military spending impacts on funding for humanitarian needs, such as climate change initiatives, education, transit, low-rental housing, child care, clean water projects, etc. Our particular focus is on housing.

 Questions We Are Asking

-* What ‘powers’ are operating today in our society that lead us to spend billions on new fighter jets in the midst of a housing crisis, a climate crisis, and so many humanitarian needs?
+* Why is our government about to spend billions on 88 new fighter jets in the midst of a housing crisis?

 If you are interested in exploring these questions with us, please contact us: firstname.lastname@example.org

 Priorities & Choices

 * A basic premise underlying our call for a shift in Priorities is that greatly increased funding is needed to provide low-rental housing for the most vulnerable in our communities.
 Redirecting $100 billion from military spending over 20 years is a good comparison of the additional funding that is respired to address the housing crisis being experienced by thousands of people on low incomes.